 The trainer and canine behavioral psychologist concurred that Paolo should be reclassified as a special-needs dog.
 The shrink said Paolo had probably been in shelter shock at the rescue agency: that is to say, falsely subdued.
 He said owners often misrepresented the animals they brought in for adoption.
 And he thanked me profusely for the long memo I prepared describing Paolo’s behavior outside the shelter.

 This story has a further happy ending.
-After taking Paolo back to New York, I felt like a heel, unworthy of dog ownership.
-Then one day I found myself poring over Labrador rescue sites.
+After returning Paolo back to New York rescue, I felt like a heel, unworthy of dog ownership.
+Then one day I found myself poring over Labrador dog rescue sites.
 This time we moved cautiously, sending a cool-headed friend to check out a promising candidate we identified in another state.
 Jackson, a 5-year-old black Lab, is asleep beside me as I write.
 He is the love of our lives.